PIANO DI LAVORO ELETTRICO CEI 11-27

 Small business or craftsman

-URI classification: owner (e.g. baker owner of bakery)
+URI classification: owner (e.g., baker who owns a bakery)

 Classification RI), PL) and Workers): electricians